fjp/fjp.github.io/_pages/design-patterns/design-patterns.md

 </p>
 {: .notice}

+Example: Break up an interface into multiple other interfaces.
+Assume a multi-function device that is able to print, scan and fax some `Documents`.
+A violation would be to use a single interface `IMachine` which has pure virtual methods (`print(vector<Documents*> docs)`, `scan(vector<Documents*> docs)`, `fax(vector<Documents*> docs)`).
+A client that only wants to use some functionalities of this interface has to make an implementation `MFP` (Multi Functional Peripheral).
+This is a bad idea for two main reasons: everytime only parts of the functionality changes, all the other methods need to be recompiled too.
+Anotehr reason is that the client probably does not need all of the functionality but has to implement it using the `IMachine` interface.

+To use a big interface that contains all parts use multiple inheritance.

 <p>
 <b>Dependency Inversion Principle (ISP)</b> <br>
 Dependencies should be abstract rather than concrete.
 Depend upon abstractions.
 Do not depend upon concrete classes.